 In the course of building StartupFlux, I have interacted with many smart entrepreneurs who are scared of other people just catching wind of their idea.
 They don’t even want to disclose their business idea and are always thinking – “What if someone starts copying your Business idea?”.
-Ones that reveal their ideas are deathly scared – “What if copycats go faster than me?”.
+Those that reveal their ideas are deathly scared – “What if copycats go faster than me?”.
 This is also true for me – The thought that what if a competitor starts copying our idea comes to my mind all the time.
 Indian startups are also infamous as copycats of the west.

 Having copycats is inevitable.
 When they can’t innovate, they copy.
 Sometimes we assume that established competitors are focusing on X and we are focusing on Y, but as growth becomes harder to come by and they struggle to increase revenues, copying your idea is always a possibility.
 When a new business idea is executed successfully, other businesses naturally imitate and emerge.
 Take it from the traditional business market, there are thousands of businesses doing exactly the same thing and making a good living off it.
 So there’s nothing to be scared of.

-As the saying goes, Imitation is the sincerest form of flattery.
+As the saying goes, imitation is the sincerest form of flattery.
 Any good company needs Direct competitors!

 Copycats validate your startup’s business.
 Their existence indicates that there’s money in the market you’re trying to capture and is worth fighting for.
 That is why VCs always ask ‘Who are your competitors?’.
-If you have no competitors, smart people will always question if you have attained the right product market fit and whether your business is sustainable.
+If you have no competitors, smart people will always question if you have attained the right product-market fit and whether your business is sustainable.
 You should ask these questions yourself as well.

 Another player copying your startup idea means another set of smart folks building a product, and marketing it to generate a buzz around their product in the market.
 Thereby expanding the market.
 They will reach out to customers you might not have thought of yet and thus help you identify new potential customers.
 They will end up energizing the market and boosting awareness about the problem that your product is trying to solve.
 By doing so, your copycat becomes an extension of your marketing efforts for free!